gillyware/gatekeeper/docs/usage/features.md

 <a name="get-effective-features-for-model"></a>
 ### Get Effective Features for Model

-You may retrieve a collection of all active features effectively on for a given model, including those inherited from teams and those that are on by default.
+You may retrieve a collection of all active features effectively assigned to a given model, including those inherited from teams.

 You may get a model's effective features using one of the following approaches: